Nika3406/BERTPropagandaDetection/README.md

 ## Objectives
 - Collect a large dataset of politically charged Reddit posts and replies.
-- Use existing propaganda/fallacy benchmarks (PTC, MAFALDA, etc.) only as baselines, not for training.
+- Use existing propaganda/fallacy benchmarks only as baselines, not for training.
 - Manually annotate a Reddit dataset with propaganda categories.
 - Fine-tune BERT-base on Reddit data.
 - Deliver a tool that highlights propaganda techniques in real Reddit discussions.